tomaszbrunarski/yii-sass/README.md

-Sass (SCSS) and Compass support for the Yii framework
+[This is a fix for the library of Artem Frolov which fixes empty scss partials compilation] Sass (SCSS) and Compass support for the Yii framework
 ========
 yii-sass extension implements Sass and Compass support: compilation on-the-fly, publishing, registration in views.